Frequently Asked Questions about MIT Professional Education

 How long has MIT offered professional education?

 MIT began offering summer study in 1898.
 In 1949, MIT established a Summer Session Office to expand special summer offerings to meet industry needs.
 The School for Advanced Study opened in 1956 to encourage postdoctoral study and intellectual interchange.
+Online X Programs was created in 2013.
 Learn more about MIT’s professional education history.